telerik/fiddler-everywhere-docs/knowledge-base/basic-authentication-with-fiddler-everywhere.md

 ![Added Keys to the Headers Tab](../images/kb/added-keys-to-the-headers-tab.png)

 Following the above steps will create the basic authentication with Fiddler Everywhere.
 To check go thorugh the __Response Inspector__ section of the Composer.
-If the Raw and the JSON tab of the __Response Inspector__ shows the value of `"authenticated": true,`, you have successfully completed the authentication process.
+A successful request should return __status 200__ from the server along with the server specific payload.

 Refer to the image below:

 ![Response Inspector](../images/kb/authentication-to-true-in-response-inspector.png)

+The above response is HTTPBin specific as we used it to create the Basic Authentication.